 South End Villas – Beautiful apartments on the south end of the island were there are gorgeous beaches.
 There is an onsite restaurant and pool.

 Otherwise, consider booking an Air Bnb instead, I find them to generally be better value and more of an authentic cultural experience!
-If you use this link, you will save on your Air Bnb booking!
+If you use this link, you will save on your first Air Bnb booking!

-Where is everything on the island?
+Where is everything located on the island?

 San Andres Island is an oval-shaped island with a 26km long ring-road which goes all around the coast (with a couple of roads straight through the middle.)

 The airport is on the northern end of the island along with the main city.

 By “city” I really mean small town, but it is where the majority of hotels, restaurants, banks, supermarkets, and shops are located.
 There is also a beach here which is quite nice but much busier than most of the other ones on the island.